 A good way to do this is to introduce your cat to someone else’s pet to see how they handle another animal in their territory.
 If that goes well, you may wish to temporarily foster an animal in need to see if they interact well and if the presence of another cat or dog reduces the anxiety.

 Eventually, you may wish to adopt, which can help your cat with the anxiety, give another animal in need a home, and give you more years of love and happiness.

 What other ways have you tried to reduce separation anxiety in your cat?
-Have you tried any of these methods?
+Have you found any of these methods helpful?
 Let us know in the comments below!